robo-chick/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+Document Object Model.
+A programming API for documents.
+Documents are modeled using objects, and the model encompasses not only the structure of a document, but also the behavior of a document and the objects of which it is composed.

 2. What is an event?
+Javascripts interaction with the HTML.
+It includes things like when a user clicks a button or presses a key.
+Even page loading is an event.

 3. What is an event listener?
+A function in javascript that takes an event to listen to, such as a mouse click or key press.

 4. Why would we convert a NodeList into an Array?
+So that you can use array methods such as forEach, .map, etc..

 5. What is a component?
+Reusable bits of code.

 ### Git Set up